area17/twill/UPGRADE.md

 ## Other changes

+### Changes in admin app url/path

+The admin url is now by default /admin instead of a subdomain.
+Please consult the docs to change this to a subdomain if you were relying on that.

+On top of that, this is now more "loose" and does not require the exact url.
+However, you can set it back to being strict using:

+`ADMIN_APP_STRICT=true`

 ### withVideo on media defaults to false

 Previously `withVideo` was true by default, if you relied on this you have to update these media fields to